smerkousdavid/InternetRFIDTags/README.md

 # InternetRFIDTags
 Made for the academy high school management system

+Want to give suggestions?
+Go on ahead and contact us and/or use email smerkousdavid@gmail.com

 ##Before we Begin
 Before we can start scanning cards and sending them to our Telnet/TCP server we need some libraries Get UIPEthernet here https://github.com/ntruchsess/arduino_uip